api-platform/docs/core/graphql.md

 Don't forget the resolver is a service and you can inject the dependencies you want.

 If you don't use autoconfiguration, add the tag `api_platform.graphql.mutation_resolver` to the resolver service.
+If you're using Laravel, don't forget to tag the resolver service with the `ApiPlatform\GraphQl\Resolver\MutationResolverInterface`.

 Now in your resource: